IBM/BlockchainNetwork-CompositeJourney/README.md

 }
 ```

-Submit a `Trade` transaction to change the owner of Commodity `commodityA`:
+Click on the `Submit Transaction` button on the lower left-hand side and submit a `Trade` transaction to change the owner of Commodity `commodityA`:
 ```
 {
   "$class": "org.acme.mynetwork.Trade",